dominiksalvet/limen-alpha/README.md

 # Limen Alpha Processor

 Limen Alpha is a dual-core 16-bit RISC processor architecture with a hardware synchronization support between the cores.
-This repository includes it's implementation as a softcore processor described in VHDL.
-Currently a lot of the code is in it's original form, written 3 years ago and then used as part of my high school final work.
+The original code was written 3 years ago and then succesfully used as part of my high school final work.
+However, it has changed since then a lot.
+The processor has been redesigned to make possible being a dual-core processor.
+Also a hardware interrupt driving has been added for both cores.

-Currently I am intensively working on this project transition to format I am using now, see the list below.
+The work on processor itself is now finished.
+However, I am currently intensively working on this project transition to format I am using now, see the list below for details.

 ## To do list
 * get the [VHDL Collection](https://github.com/dominiksalvet/vhdl_collection) repository to a consistent and stable state